 The last bit made me laugh out loud, I love the idea that people are paid fees according to the class of the character they’re playing – presumably it would actually work quite well for the method actors out there, but it’s obviously rubbish.
 The issue is that everyone in theatre, bar a handful at the top, are in no-pay / low-paid roles.
 It’s just some people have the means to support themselves independently of that.
 The fact that Ms De Piero doesn’t realise this, and needs an inquiry to find it out, says more about how well she spent her time as Shadow Culture Secretary, rather than the actual need for an inquiry.

 The arts have been under assault from successive governments since 2007 when the funding cuts began as money was siphoned off to pay for the Olympics.
-If the Theatre industry was a person then they’ve just undergone a 10 year long mugging and are now bleeding on the pavement, surrounded by politicians still rifling through their wallet whilst giving them a damn good kicking.
-Don’t get me wrong, launching an inquiry entitled ‘Why is This Person Bleeding And Why is My Kicking Leg So Tired?’ would be all well and good, I just have a feeling that the person lying on the floor might prefer it if you just stopped kicking them and gave them their wallet back.
+If the Theatre industry was a person then they’d have just undergone a 10 year long mugging and they are now lying on the pavement bleeding, surrounded by politicians still rifling through their wallet whilst giving them a damn good kicking.
+Don’t get me wrong, if those same politicians launched an inquiry entitled ‘Why is This Person Bleeding So Much And Why is My Kicking Leg Getting Cramp?’, it would be all well and good, I just have a feeling that the person lying on the floor might prefer it if the politicians just stopped kicking them and gave them their wallet back.